Bengtol College

 Bengtol College, is the higher educational institution located in the district of Chirang, Assam, India.
-It is 17 km from NH-31 and 24 km from Bongaigaon.
-The college is affiliated to Bodoland University.
+It is 17 km from NH-31 and 24 km from Bongaigaon The college is affiliated to Bodoland University.

 History

 The concept of establishing Bengtol College was started in 1977.
-An ad hoc committee was set up educationally conscious to achieve the purpose.
+An ad hoc committee was set up to achieve the purpose.
 As there was no official construction due to several reasons.
 The college was started in 1981.
-The first classes were started on 1 August 1997 with comprising 7 students in B.A 1st year and 3 teachers.
-The pioneers of college were Bhobeh Chowary, Shri Eona Narzary, Sunil Bhowmick, and Ranjit Kr Narzary.
+The first classes were started on 1 August 1997 with comprising 7 students in B.A.
+1st year and 3 teachers.
+The pioneers of college were Bhobeh Ch owary, Shri Eona Narzary, Sunil Bhowmick, and Ranjit Kr Narzary.